-I wrote this poem, in 2016, while I was a Prison Chaplain to encourage the female prisoners to ‘Learn about God’s love and forgiveness for them and find rest and peace in Jesus.’
+INTRO: I wrote this poem, in 2016, while I was a Prison Chaplain to encourage the female prisoners to ‘Learn about God’s love and forgiveness for them and find rest and peace in Jesus.’
 It is based on Matthew 11:28-30 “Come to Me, all who are weary and burdened, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and humble in heart, and you will find rest for your souls.
 For My yoke is comfortable, and My burden is light.”
-I learnt these verses at a young age, but I never understood the meaning.
+I learnt these verses at an early age, but I never understood the meaning.
 How wonderful it was to learn the context of these verses.
 Beverley Joy

 In the garden on the 7th day

 When they turned their back and walked away

 “We don’t need you.
 We know what to do.”

 Deep in their hearts, they were restless

 They missed their relationship

 Their choice stole it from all of us